soonson/dlcampjeju/2018/index.md

 ## Why Jeju?

 - No visa is required for most international visitors to stay up to 30 days
-- Jeju is a beautiful island, frequently referred to as the "Hawaii" in Asia
+- Jeju is a beautiful island, often referred to as the "Hawaii" in Asia

 # Application